chihacknight/chihacknight.org/_posts/events/2017-05-2-ameya-pawar.md

 **ASL** This event will have an American Sign Language interpreter.

 **Food** Food and drinks will be provided.
 We encourage attendees to bring their own water bottles to reduce waste.

+**Leadership Council #35**

+We will have our **35th** [Chi Hack Night Leadership Council](http://chihacknight.org/leadership-council.html) at **8pm** after the group breakouts get started.
+This meeting is for discussing new ideas and ways to make the hack night better.
+Anyone is welcome to join!

+If you'd like to bring up a topic, add it to the [Leadership Council agenda](https://docs.google.com/document/d/1zvCQuPaZ99wLVY0_8PNDATJNCYuj89XJUQZujpVCnM4/edit#).